43 Fun Spanish Activities and Classroom Games

 Make many playing cards with pictures of famous cartoon characters and statistics about the characters.
 For example, you can make a playing card featuring Belle from “Beauty and the Beast” which shows her age, height, interests, etc.

-In addition to the cards, print out a number of adjectives in large font and cut them into individual cards.
+In addition to the cards, print out several adjectives in large font and cut them into individual cards.

 Split your students into groups.
 Ask your students to draw two cards from the stack of characters and one card from the stack of adjective cards.